Phil Davis (Celebrity)

 Actor, Writer, Director, Narrator

 Philip Davis (born 30 July 1953) is an English actor, writer, director and narrator whose work spans stage, film and television.
-He began his career in the late 1970s and has combined screen acting with directing and narration roles across theatre and broadcast drama.
-Davis is known for notable film performances in Quadrophenia and The Bounty and for television work including Bleak House, Whitechapel, Sherlock, Silk and Poldark.
+His career began in the late 1970s and includes notable film roles in Quadrophenia and The Bounty, sustained television work in series such as Whitechapel and Poldark, and ongoing narration and stage roles with major companies.

 Early Life and Background

-Philip Davis was born in Highgate, London, on 30 July 1953 and brought up in South Ockendon in Thurrock, Essex.
-His father worked for Procter & Gamble in a soap factory and his mother was a hospital dining room supervisor.
-From the age of eight he showed an interest in acting and he took part in school plays while attending Ockendon Courts County Secondary School in South Ockendon.
+Philip Davis was born in Highgate, London, on 30 July 1953 and was brought up in South Ockendon in Thurrock, Essex.
+His father worked for Procter & Gamble in a soap factory and his mother was a hospital dining room supervisor, and Davis showed an interest in acting from the age of eight.

 Path to Celebrity